 "I am overwhelmed with love... this must be the cost".

 Marij reads one of her very beautiful works at this year's tribute night.
 Once again we came together in the Spáilpín Finch and had a wonderful night of poetry and music, surrounded by friends and family and new and old scholarship community members.
-It was a beautiful night as always.
+It was, as always, a beautiful night.

 You can see a list of performances here.